Purpose & history

 In 1901, the University of Minnesota constructed a Veterinary Medicine Building for $25,000 (shown on the right, with chimneys).
 The Annex building on the left is an addition added in 1915.
 These buildings were razed in 1992 (Annex) and 2011 (Veterinary Medicine).

 In August, 1985 the president of the Minnesota Veterinary Medical Association, Dr. Walter Mackey, discussed the possibility of a museum with the Chairman of the MVMA’s Memorial and Historical Committee, Dr. John Arnold.
 In September, Dr. Arnold and his committee discussed the idea with the MVMA, the University of Minnesota's College of Veterinary Medicine, the Minnesota Veterinary Council, and the Minnesota Veterinary Alumni and Friends Society.
 From December 1985 to February 1986, organizational meetings were held and Articles of Incorporation and Bylaws were adopted.
-In 1987 the Internal Revenue Service registered the Museum as an IRS tax-exempt organization.

 Museum Founders